Q.1. Which type of compounds can be formed by carbon? [CBSE 2018]

 Q.33.
 With the help of an example, explain the process of hydrogenation.
 Mention the essential conditions for the reaction and state the change in physical property with the formation of the product.
 [CBSE 2015]

-Conditions: Presence of a catalyst like nickel is essential.
+Conditions: The presence of a catalyst like nickel is essential.

 Change in physical property: Oils are liquids while the fats obtained on hydrogenation are solids i.e., a change in the physical state takes place on hydrogenation.